Indoors Seedling Planting, Germination, and Care

 delicious, and we can hardly wait.
-And, there is friendly neighborhood pride and bragging rights, associated with being the first to produce fruit for Healthier seedlings become stronger and better plants.
+And, there is friendly neighborhood pride and bragging rights, associated with being the first to produce home grown Healthier seedlings become stronger and better plants.
 Give a seedling a healthy start, and it will pay you dividends all season long.
-That healthy start often comes from a controlled, indoor environment.
+That healthy start often comes from a properly controlled, indoor environment.
 Simply because it's fun.
 Like any hobby, gardeners really enjoy every aspect gardening.
 There's a challenge to growing difficult to start petunias or peppers, and putting out a seedling that is better than you can find in early spring months, when most gardeners are chomping at the bit to get some